buttonpushertv/buttonpusherTTRPG/01-Campaigns/Raid on the Eternal Tower/05-Atlas/Hitchton/Hitchton-Linked Atlas.md

 > [!callout]- **Diplomacy**
 >
+> > [!Warning]- First Line Values
-> %% The entries on the first line of this table are items related to the wars stories of this map.
-You can extract them and refactor those cells to access those element in a more useful way.
-Eventually, we'd like to figure out how those elements are used and refactor it in a similar fashion to how it use in a FMG map. %%
+> > The entries on the first line of this table are items related to the wars stories of this map.
+You can extract them and refactor those cells to access those elements in a more useful way.
+Eventually, we'd like to figure out how those elements are used and refactor it in a similar fashion to how it use in a FMG map.
 >
 > | STATES | Neutrals | Hitchia | Arestia | Casthamia | Linia | Oakland | Penland | Manch | Wodminia | Padstedgia | Oakhambia | Louthwarkia | Louthia | Horsteria | Thaxted | Dunsteria | Stapia | Madeteria | Buckeria | Birbotia |
 > | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - | - |